Ashland, Maine: History

-For thousands of years, Native American tribes inhabited this region.

-In the 1830s William Dalton became the first Euro-American to establish residency at the site of the future town.
+In the 1830s William Dalton became the first American to establish residency at the site of the future town.
 The community was organized as a plantation in 1840, at which time there were 40 heads of household listed.

 It was incorporated as a town in 1862, under the name of Ashland.
 From 1869 to 1876 the town was renamed "Dalton," but then reverted to its historic and current name.
 The town grew geographically in size when Sheridan Plantation, which had been organized in 1878 to the north of Ashland, was annexed by Ashland in 1901 to form its present boundaries.

 The town of Ashland was located on the nineteenth-century stage route from Patten to Fort Kent.

 In the nineteenth-century logging was the main industry.
 The lumber industry was at a peak about 1915, although some continues to the present.